BBBank

 The BBBank eG (formerly Badische Beamtenbank) is a German cooperative bank headquartered in Karlsruhe (Baden-Württemberg).
-It is solely focused on private banking.
 With total assets of almost 11 billion Euros and over 470,000 members the bank is one of the biggest member banks in Germany.

 Profile

 The bank stands in the tradition of the Deutsche Beamtenbanken (German civil servant banks).
 For customers of the public sector there are specialists in the branches and the Direkt Bank.
 Since the end of the 1960s private persons of all professions can become members.

 With over 130 branches the BBBank is the only cooperative retail bank that serves a nationwide business area.
 In areas where there is no local branch the bank can be accessed online via its Direkt Bank.

 The business model of the BBBank is a low risk model that aims for sustainability.
 As a cooperative Institute no shareholder interests need to be taken into account.
 The bank can concentrate on the needs of customers who according to the statutes are also members and co-owners of the bank.

 The BBBank is a member of CashPool and the Bankcard-Servicenetz (bank card service network).